garrandall/popular-music-data/tracks/come---talk-to-me-jodeci.md

 Such a beautiful tone
 The way you dress and walk
 It really turns me on
-Ooh, you really turn me on
+Oh, you really turn me on
-Ooh, you really turn me on
+Oh, you really turn me on
 Come on, come on, come on